SAP-samples/ui5-cap-event-app/docs/documentation.md

     └── manifest.json
 ```

-*Remark:* for the sake of simplicity, UI5 is loaded from CDN rather than using the local UI5 resources which are available as npm dependencies via the development server of the UI5 Tooling.
+*Remark:* for the sake of simplicity, UI5 is loaded from CDN using the patch-level independent bootstrap URL rather than using the local UI5 resources which are available as npm dependencies via the development server of the UI5 Tooling.
+The patch-level independent URL (e.g., `https://ui5.sap.com/1.136/`) always serves the latest patch of the specified minor version — no manual updates needed for patch-level fixes.
 To use the local UI5 resources you can change the `src` attribute of the UI5 bootstrap tag to `resources/sap-ui-core.js`.

 ```html
 <!DOCTYPE html>